 I met him at work at the coffee machine.
 My corporate smarmy sleaze detector was already on….nope…nothing.
 He bounced around a lot, smiled, joked.
 He had red-brown hair and freckles.
 No alarms registering.
 He didn’t seem to even note my gender…just that I was human and new to the company.
 He said nothing I expected him to say.
 I asked him out the next week.
 He played the guitar.
 He was very good at it and passionate.
 He had warm creative friends.
 His family were uncomfortable with me, as parents always are with me, yet still tried to make me feel welcome.
 He showed no traits of being disloyal.
 I subconsciously tested him.
 He had a trusting heart and he adored me.
 Within 6 months we had bought a house and moved in together.
 Work, home, relationship, pets, sorted.
 And then, I gave my power away.

 I trusted he was going to give me everything I lacked.
 I didn’t know at the time but I believed I was a victim, which means someone would come and save me.
 It didn’t work that way.
 What I attracted instead was an offender.
 I spent a couple of years building my strength to flee.
 He spent the same time building his strength to attack.

 Control was the ultimate goal.
 My weapon was indifference.
 I was an actress.
 Over the years I learned to mimic every persona I came across.
 I had a grasp of every expression required to play any part.
+But none of it anchored emotionally.
 I was the chameleon with a calcified heart, until my heart stopped one day to reboot.
 I had stared the truth in the face and the shock was too much.
 It didn’t kill me, but I could see I was still in the line of fire of external dangers.
 I walked out of hospital the next day and ran, and kept on running for 4 years.

 He later suffered a cardiac arrest and died.